sydneyrenee/Thea-Code/cline_docs/architectural_notes/tool_use/mcp/ollama_openai_mcp_integration.md

    b.
 It calls the `processToolUse` method inherited from BaseProvider.
    c.
 The `processToolUse` method routes the tool call through McpIntegration's `routeToolUse` method.
    d.
 McpIntegration detects the format and routes to the appropriate handler in McpToolRouter.
    e.
-McpToolRouter converts the tool call to a neutral format and executes it via UnifiedMcpToolSystem.
+McpToolRouter converts the tool call to a neutral format and executes it via McpToolExecutor.
    f.
-UnifiedMcpToolSystem executes the tool on the EmbeddedMcpServer.
+McpToolExecutor executes the tool on the EmbeddedMcpProvider.
    g.
 The result is returned back through the chain.
    h.
 The Ollama handler yields the tool result to the model.